tstenner1/Web-Scraping-Info-For-Personal-HTML/README.md

 * Visited the url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).

-* Used splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Used splinter to navigate the site and find the image url for the current Featured Mars Image.

 * Verified the image url was the full size `.jpg` image.